maxdiluca/massimilianodiluca/content/authors/admin/_index.md

   url:

 # Short bio (displayed in user profile at end of posts)
-bio: Max Di Luca is Associate Professor at the University of Birmingham (UK) in the Centre for Computational Neuroscience and Cognitive Robotics.
+bio: Associate Professor at the University of Birmingham (UK) in the Centre for Computational Neuroscience and Cognitive Robotics.

 # Interests to show in About widget
 interests: